Take a free tour of First United Methodist Church at Chicago Temple “Chicago Chapel in the Sky”.

 For more than 175-years, the congregation has gathered for worship in five buildings.
 Its first services were held in the homes of its members.
 But in 1834 the growing congregation built a log cabin north of the Chicago River.

-In this spirit, the congregation’s leaders decided the church would stay at “the Methodist Corner.”
-And they would not only build a new church, but a big one and a tall one.
 They engaged the renowned architectural firm of Holabird & Roche and gave them instructions to design a building that would be “Gothic in structure, with a churchly tower, a radiant cross at its pinnacle.”
-It would be a building that could rightly be thought of as a city temple.

 Located on the second floor are the Dixon Chapel, James Parlor, the Heritage Room and church offices.
 The third and fourth floors house the classrooms and nursery, a conference room and a choir room.

-Floors five through 21 are rented as offices, mainly to lawyers who prize the proximity to the city, county and state buildings.
+Floors five through 21 are rented as offices, mainly to lawyers.